evilmartians/terraforming-rails/guides/flaky.md

 Tips on detecting and solving flaky tests in Rails apps.

+## ❗️Reproduce before fixing

+This is the most important rule: make sure you can reproduce the flakiness before starting to fix it.
+Flakiness is the bug, and like any other bug, it should be first identified.
+Find a root cause, and fix it.
+Even though the flakiness reasons could be identified by eyes, you still need to prove it with your code.

 ## Make sure tests run in random order

 For example, `config.order :random` for RSpec.